 Ancestry.com made a splash in 2012, when it unveiled its first DNA testing kit.
 Already the largest genealogy and family history database, the company was aiming to leverage its position as a leader in the industry.
 The company has received a plethora of reviews, as well as a fair share of criticisms.
 Recently, media coverage on the company has focused on a number of issues.

 Several articles concerned with DNA privacy raised questions with what Ancestry was doing with genetic information.
-Others criticize the company for providing information that is too general, inaccurate, or misleading.
+Others criticize and ask how accurate is ancestry dna test?
+They criticize the company for providing information that is too general, inaccurate, or misleading.
 A recent partnership between the music company Spotify and Ancestry.com raised some flags, as the music company would produce a playlist based on your genetic heritage.

 - New York Times – Sigrid Johnson Was Black.
 A DNA Test Said She Wasn’t